Rafael-6fx/Jeager/README.md

 # J E Λ G Ξ R $$\thinspace{\tiny \color{gray}{[\textit{yeah•guh}]\space/\textit{\negthinspaceˈjɛː\thinspaceɡɐ}/}}$$
-### Universal Armature Mocapped Animation Transfer Proxy Interface for Blender 3.0+ <br>
+### Universal Armature Evaluator and Mocapped Animation Transfer Proxy Interface for Blender ~3.0+~ 4.5 LTS <br>
-> _An armature-agnostic toolkit for transferring animations from free mocaps like Mixamo to Blender armature through baking animations into NLA subsystem for maximum copatibility.
-Dedicated to the brilliance of Guillermo del Toro and his CGI masterpiece of modern cinema that inspired thousands of digital creators and the modus operandi of this particular code_
+> _An armature-agnostic toolkit for data gathering, classifying and exporting with mocap-centric features towards known systems like Mixamo to Blender armatures with maximum compatibillity as core feature.
+Dedicated to the brilliance of Guillermo del Toro and his CGI masterpiece of modern cinema that inspired thousands of digital creators and the modus operandi of this particular codebase_

 ---